Special Education Needs and Disabilities (SEND)

 How will school staff support my child in the classroom?

-hared with all staff.
+When a learner is added to the inclusion register an Individual Education Plan (IEP) is created and shared with all staff.
 All staff are updated regularly any additions to the register or changes in needs.
-Longdendale’s focus is on delivering quality first teaching to all students, enabling all learners to achieve in the classroom through differentiation, guidance and support.
+Longdendale’s focus is on delivering quality first teaching to all learners, enabling all learners to achieve in the classroom through differentiation, guidance and support.

 - Resources are adapted to take into account visual impairments